Aging Eye/Disease

 Join us at an upcoming event!

-Houston Eye Stroll for Vision
+Eye Stroll for Vision

-The Houston Eye Stroll for Vision engages families and contributors in the vision community to educate and bring awareness to the importance of eye health.
+Save the date, October 11, 2025!
+The Prevent Blindness Texas Eye Stroll for Vision engages families and contributors in the vision community to educate and bring awareness to the importance of eye health.
 We focus on who PBT is, what we do, and how we do it in communities across the state.
-The audience is the public at large, professionals in the vision space, and those who encourage vision health at any level.
+This is an event for the entire family, groups of friends, and even teams of coworkers!
+Stay tuned to our social media registration is opening SOON!

 Eye Health in the News